-Reporting Period 4/1/2014 - 9/15/2014
+Reporting Period 10/1/2014 - 3/10/2015

-1. Journal publications: N/A
+1. Journal publications: Collins, A. J., E. Frydenlund, R. M. Robinson and M. Cetin (2015).
+"Exploring a Toll Auction Mechanic Enabled By Vehicle-To- Infrastructure Technology."
+Transportation Research Record: Journal of the Transportation Research Board, in press (accepted February 2015).
+ISSN: 0361-1981

 2. Books or other non- N/A

 periodical, one-time

 publications

 3. Other publications, Collins, A. J., E. Frydenlund, R. M. Robinson and M. Cetin (2015).

 conference papers and Exploring a Toll Auction Mechanic Enabled By Vehicle-Topresentations Infrastructure Technology.
-94th Transportation Research Board
+Presented at the 94th Transportation

-Annual Meeting, Washington, D.C., 15-2825. (under review).
+Research Board Annual Meeting, Washington, D.C., 15-2825.

-4. Website(s) or other N/A
+4. Website(s) or other Internet site(s) N/A

-Internet site(s)

-5. Technologies or N/A
+5. Technologies or techniques N/A

-techniques

 6. Outreach activities N/A

-7. Courses and N/A
+7. Courses and workshops N/A

-workshops

-8. Inventions, patent N/A

-applications, and/or

-licenses

-9. Other products An agent-based simulation is currently being developed in VISSIM to

-analyze the behavior under the dynamic and differentiated tolling
+8. Inventions, patent applications, and/or licenses N/A 9.
+Other products An agent-based simulation is currently being tested in VISSIM to analyze the behavior under the dynamic and differentiated tolling scenarios.

-scenarios.

-Part IV - Participants & Collaborating Organizations: Who has been involved?
+Part III - Participants & Collaborating Organizations: Who has been involved?

-OST-R needs to know who o has worked on the project to gauge and report performance in

-promoting partnerships and collaborations.
+OST-R needs to know who has worked on the project to gauge and report performance in promoting partnerships and collaborations.

-Reporting Period 4/1/2014 - 9/15/2014

-1. What organizations This project is currently conducted at ODU as a collaborative effort

-have been involved as partners? between faculty from Civil Engineering and Modeling, Simulation, and Visualization Engineering (MSVE) Department.

-2. Have other None.
+Reporting Period 10/1/2014 - 3/10/2015 1.
+What organizations This project is currently conducted at ODU as a collaborative effort have been involved as between faculty from Civil Engineering and Modeling, Simulation, partners? and Visualization Engineering (MSVE) Department.
+2. Have other For the next phase of the project, the team will be joined by Dr. Lei collaborators or Zhang.
+Dr. Zhang from the University of Maryland.
+His expertise on contacts been involved? congestion pricing, agent-based modeling, and simulation are particularly relevant to the Phase II of the project.

-collaborators or

-contacts been involved?

-Part V - Impact: What is the impact of the program?
+Part IV - Impact: What is the impact of the program?
 How has it contributed to transportation education, research and technology transfer?